Shahadat-ngup/portfolio/README.md

 **MSc in Informatics**
 Instituto Politécnico de Bragança
-📌 Bragança, Portugal | Graduation: 2025
+📌 Bragança, Portugal | Graduation: 2025 - Present

 **Bachelor’s in Computer Engineering**
 Instituto Politécnico de Bragança